 Submission of Manuscript

-Please submit your article via http://www.futurejournals.org or firstname.lastname@example.org for quick evaluation process and after acceptance author can move article to any of the other Future journals.
+Please submit your article via http://www.futurejournals.org online system or email@example.com for the quick evaluation process and after acceptance, the author can move article to any of the other Future journals.

 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.

 There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript, for example, Abstract, Keywords, Introduction, Materials and Methods, Results, Conclusions, Artwork, and Tables with Captions.

 If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.

 There are no strict requirements on reference formatting at submission.
 References can be in any style or format as long as the style is consistent.
 Where applicable, author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter and the pagination must be present.
 Note that missing data will be highlighted at proof stage for the author to correct. .
 If you do wish to format the references yourself, they should be arranged according to the following examples: